 Lluis Matteu has been creating with wood for the past 25 years.
 He has built anything from bespoke furniture to wooden houses to sets for theatre and cinema.
 He has been transmitting his skills to aspiring carpenters of all ages.
 Working with wood not only reduce plastic but if practised sustainably, can bring forests back.
 Working gloves on, this is an interview for handy people.
 Lluis and his Woodwork Academy have decided to donate to Plan A Forests projects each time someone registers to one of the workshops.
-We can only recommend you to go make your own [insert needed furniture you’ve been missing since you moved to Berlin]!
+We can only recommend you to go make your own !

 Can you tell us more about the Woodwork Academy and the work you do there?
 How did this project begin in your mind?